 If it isn’t written is simply is not true.

-All this takes about 5 minutes and leaves me 2 hours leeway for adinistrative work.
+All this takes about 5 minutes and leaves me 2 hours leeway for administrative work.

 Having more money to do those things just enhances the experience to another level.
 How do we up the ante?
 If we are going to make some money we need to learn some skills.

-By wide margin the first 30 seconds of the conversation with prospects has more to do with the outcome than anything else.
-I discoverd a network marketing skill called Instant Rapport years ago that converts about 80% of the prospects to an instant ‘yes’.
+By a wide margin, the first 30 seconds of the conversation with prospects has more to do with the outcome than anything else.
+I discovered a network marketing skill called Instant Rapport years ago that converts about 80% of the prospects to an instant ‘yes’.

 Between OATS and some easy to learn, easy to teach skills, upping the ante was easy.

-The next level of joy comes from understanding that your teammates will ‘copy’ your behavior if you know that getting duplication is a skill….not something you hope happens.
-And, we’ve posted that free skill for you too.
+The next level of joy comes from understanding that your teammates will ‘copy’ your behavior if you know that getting duplication is a skill, not something you hope happens.